adumont/tplink-cloud-api/README.md

 # Introduction

-The `tplink-cloud-api` NPM module allows your to remotely control your TP-Link smartplugs (HS100, HS110) and smartbulbs (LB100, LB110, LB120, LB130) using the TP-Link cloud web service, from anywhere, without the need to be on the same wifi/lan.
+The `tplink-cloud-api` NPM module allows your to remotely control your TP-Link smartplugs (HS100, HS110), smart switches (HS200), and smartbulbs (LB100, LB110, LB120, LB130) using the TP-Link cloud web service, from anywhere, without the need to be on the same wifi/lan.

 It's especially useful in scenarios where you want to control your devices from public web services, like IFTTT, Thinger.io, Webtasks.io, Glitch.com...